 Bordeaux \\ France

-They have since expanded its vineyards to eight hectares, as well as taken on farming those of friends and family elsewhere in Bordeaux, with one-third of a hectare in Pomerol and two hectares in Montagne Saint-Émilion.
+They have since expanded its then-dilapidated vineyards to eight hectares, as well as taken on farming those of friends and family elsewhere in Bordeaux, with one-third of a hectare in Pomerol and two hectares in Montagne Saint-Émilion.
 Since 2016, all vineyards are certified biodynamic and mostly planted to Merlot and Cabernet Franc, with some Malbec and Chenin Blanc.
+Olivier even wants to plant Riesling here one day.
 Wines are variously classical, experimental, natural and at times controversial.

 All beautifully, purely made, as Olivier says, with “humility and common sense”.